 This is a simple side dish with a wonderful balance of contrasting flavors, sweet and spicy from the honey sriracha glaze and a touch of savory bitterness from the Brussels sprouts.

-They're siblings to our other favorite way of making these green, little cabbage-like vegetables, Brussels sprouts with bacon and balsamic.
+They're siblings to our other favorite way of making these green, little cabbage-like vegetables, Brussels sprouts with bacon and balsamic and a different side dish for the holidays.

-- Simple preparation: with just a few ingredients and minimal prep work, you can have this fantastic side dish ready.
+- Simple preparation: you need a few ingredients and minimal prep work.
 You can roast or pan-fry the Brussels sprouts and then toss them in the sauce for a quick and tasty dish.

-- Incredibly flavorful: the sprouts are baked and slightly charred first in the oven and then slathered with a rich mixture of smooth honey and spicy sriracha that's a flavor powerhouse.
+- Incredibly flavorful: the sprouts are baked and slightly charred first in the oven and then slathered with a rich mixture of smooth honey and spicy sriracha, which is a flavor powerhouse.

 - Brussels sprouts: fresh is always our recommendation, but you can use frozen.